Emmy042/alx-system_engineering-devops/0x00-shell_basics/README.md

-10-back -- this script chnages to the previous working directory 11-lists -- list files in the parent directory and /boot 12-file-type -- this script gets a file type
+10-back -- this script chnages to the previous working directory 11-lists -- list files in the parent directory and /boot 12-file-type -- this script gets a file type 13-symbolic-link -- this script makes a symbolic link